janawold1/2023_MER_Special_Issue/10_ONT_bayestyper.md

 We are now ready to annotate the VCF with SV types.

 ## Finding SV type
-As mentioned above, BayesTyper removes symbolic alleles from the genotype files.
+As mentioned above, BayesTyper removes symbolic alleles from the genotype files and we identified a number of SVs that had their locations shifted after running `bayesTyperTools combine`.
 To make comparisons among SV tools similar, the SV type called by either CuteSV or Sniffles were resoved as per below.

 1) First identify the locations of genotyped variants:
 ```
 bcftools query -f '%CHROM\t%POS\n' ${out}bayestyper/batch_filtered/08_batch_filtered_trios.vcf > ${out}bayestyper/batch_genos